 Fast Reactions - Fireworks.

-Fireworks have chemical reactions
+Fireworks have

-that are fast
+reactions that are

-and highly
+and highly exothermic.

 The reaction is started